Arizona Wine Regions 101

 Bonita Springs Vineyard, Willcox (Credit: An Pham)

-With its National Geographic-worthy red sandstone formations and purported mystical energy vortexes, Sedona is one of the epicenters of Arizona tourism.
-Turns out the hotspot is part of a larger network of northern towns whose volcanic soil and mild winters provide ideal conditions for cultivating Merlot, Chardonnay and Cabernet Sauvignon—and not the second-rate kind of grapes that wind up in a cheap grocery store party-in-a-box.
+With its postcard-perfect red sandstone formations and purported mystical energy vortexes, Sedona is one of the epicenters of Arizona tourism.
+Turns out the destination is part of a larger network of Northern Arizona towns whose volcanic soil and surrounding hillsides provide ideal conditions for cultivating merlot, syrah and cabernet sauvignon in scenic creekside vineyards.

-More than a decade ago, the Wall Street Journal recognized the region as a potential "Little Napa."
-Today, Sedona and the neighboring towns of Cottonwood, Jerome, Clarkdale and Cornville—collectively known as the Verde Valley—are home to a handful of vineyards and a dozen tasting rooms.
+More than a decade ago, the Wall Street Journal recognized the region as a potential “Little Napa.”
+Today, Sedona and the neighboring towns of Cottonwood, Jerome, Clarkdale and Cornville — collectively known as the Verde Valley AVA — are home to almost a dozen wineries and two dozen tasting rooms.

 Verde Valley Wineries